c4software/simpleMouse/README.md

 ## Todo

-Make trigger code more generic
+Make trigger code more generic and avoid the orginial propagation ?